Vau i Dejës: Sports

-There aren't any public sport organizations in the municipality.
+There are not any public sport organizations in the municipality.
 The only recreational facilities are two privately owned football fields and a Judo training facility.
 In the future, the municipality has plans to establish its own football team and create recreational spaces.

 Judo

 The first official presentation of Judo in Albania was made in 1993 in Vau i Dejës by Anton Shkoza.
 Judoists were trained in the Cultural Center from 1993 until 1997.
 In 1997, Anton was able to build a small gym in his home until a proper gym was constructed in 2010.
 There are 3 Judo groups that train in Vau i Dejës and belong to the Federation of Judo Albania – (Vau-Dejësi, Vllaznia, and Klub Judo "Anton Shkoza").

 Judoists from Vau i Dejës have competed in various youth tournaments in Kosovo and Montenegro, the World Cup in Rome, the German Super cup, European Championships in Belgrade, Tournament of Italy and Niksic as well as various other international competitions.
 In 2008, Edmond Topalli of Vau i Dejës represented Albania in the Beijing Olympics.
 He lost his first match to João Neto of Portugal.
 His other notable achievements include a bronze and silver medal at the Tournament of Tuscany.